ch1lam/github-hyper/README.md

 > Download via Edge Add-ons or follow the instructions below

-1. Click here to download the latest edge.zip release
+1. Click here to download the latest `edge.zip` release
 2. Extract the file
 3. Open Edge
 4. Enter `edge://extensions` in the address bar
-5. Enable `developer mode` with the toggle on the top right side of the page if it is not enabled already
+5. Enable `developer mode` with the toggle on the left side of the page if it is not enabled already
 6. Click `load unpacked` on the left side of the page
 7. Find and select the extracted folder, this extension should now be installed
 8. To pin the extension, click the `puzzle icon` on the top right of Edge, then `pin the extension`